sandeeplamb/openVPN/README.md

 We will run the terraform module which will create the openVPN server with just few commands.

 Ofcourse, you need to clone the module and modify it as per needs.

+### User-Data

+The bootstrapping of openVPN is done using the script present in module `openVPN/bootstrap/bootstrap.sh`.

+The setup of Server and Client is done automatically.

+### Client-Keys

+The client certificates as well as pf.key and ca.crt and ca.key have to be downloaded from server.

+I use following command to get the keys.

+`scp -r -i aws-ec2.pem ec2-user@EC2-IP-ADDRESS:/etc/openvpn/keys/ .`

+### Client-Conf

+You can copy the client.conf file from `openVPN/bootstrap/client.conf`.

+Just needed to amend the IP-Address of your EC2.

+### openVPN Client.

+You can install the openVPN client of official website.

+For Mac, the client is Tunnel-Blick.

+### Testing

+From openVPN client, open the location of client.conf and connect.

+If all steps are performed well, you will have your VPN up and running.